We are now vaccinating all adults who are 18 and older.* Call to schedule an appointment at one of our centers:

-A closer look into the COVID-19 vaccine:
+A closer look into COVID-19 vaccines:

-- mRNA vaccines: The Moderna & Pfizer vaccines are a new type of vaccine that use messenger RNA (mRNA).
+- The Moderna & Pfizer vaccines are a new type of vaccine that use messenger RNA (mRNA)

-- mRNA explained: mRNA is like an email that tells your immune system what the virus looks like, instructions to kill it, and then disappears.
+- mRNA vaccine explained: mRNA is like an email that tells your immune system what the virus looks like, instructions to kill it, and then disappears.
 30 years ago, scientists started developing mRNA vaccines – which do not contain the virus, unlike traditional vaccines such as the flu shot.